slackhq/slack-api-docs/types/file.md

 The `num_stars` property contains the number of users who have starred this file.
 It is not present if no users have starred it.
 The `is_starred` property is present and true if the calling user has starred the file, else it is omitted.

+The `pinned_to` array contains the IDs of any channels to which the file is currently pinned.

+The `reactions` property contains any reactions that have been added to the file and gives information about the type of reaction, the total number of users who added that reaction and a (possibly incomplete) list of users who have added that reaction to the file.
+The users array in the `reactions` property might not always contain all users that have reacted (we limit it to X users, and X might change), however `count` will always represent the count of all users who made that reaction (i.e. it may be greater than `users.length`).
+If the authenticated user has a given reaction then they are guaranteed to appear in the `users` array, regardless of whether `count` is greater than `users.length` or not.

 The `initial_comment` will be a comment from the file uploader, and will only be set when the uploader commented on the file at the time of upload.
 Clients can use this to display the comment with the file when announcing new file uploads.